pinacai/PINAC_Workspace/README.md

 ## 🚀 Getting Started

 > [!TIP]
-> Fetch the `production-version-for-windows` branch if you are a Windows user, to get most of it.
+> If you are facing any problem with authentication, you can switch to branch `minimal-version` to use the app without authentication(it uses development server), provided for testing ui.

 1. Clone the Repository